mkc0615/talkative-front/CHAT_APP_CHECKLIST.md

 # Chat App Frontend Development Checklist

+> **Progress Note (June 2024):**
+> - Phase 1 (Foundation & Setup) is complete.
+> - Phase 2 (Core Chat Components): Sidebar, chat window, and all base UI components are implemented with mock data and design matching the reference image.
+Main app layout is responsive and functional.
+> - **Chat switching with Zustand is implemented in the UI, but there is a technical blocker with infinite loop errors in Next.js/Zustand integration.**
+> - Next step: Resolve the Zustand/Next.js infinite loop issue, then proceed to real-time features, authentication, and advanced chat functionality.

 ## 🎯 Project Overview
 - [x] Next.js 15.3.3 setup with App Router
 - [x] TypeScript configuration